bsasscer/reactnd-myreads/README.md

 ## Getting Started

-To get started developing right away:
+To get started right away:

 * install all project dependencies with `npm install`
 * start the development server with `npm start`